-Baked wild salmon with Fresh Rosemary and Garlic is my go-to recipe for dinner parties and weeknight meals, as it’s easy to prepare and kids and adults love it.
-Add basmati or jasmine rice, some vegetables and/or a salad and you’ve got a complete meal!
+Baked Wild Salmon with Fresh Rosemary and Garlic is my go-to recipe for dinner parties and weeknight meals.
+It’s easy to prepare and kids and adults love it.
+Add some freshly cooked rice or risotto and steamed veggies and/or a salad and you’ve got a complete meal!

 Wild Salmon has Many Health Benefits